 Dean Seaberg observed, "I am looking forward to further developing the academic medicine linkage between the University of Tennessee, Erlanger, and the Chattanooga community.
 The UT-Erlanger academic medical center not only provides state-of-the-art care for our patients today, but we are conducting cutting edge research, as well as training new physicians for the future care of our patients in East Tennessee."

 The UT College of Medicine Chattanooga provides excellent, accredited medical education, offering a unique blend of quality lifestyle with the required educational components and state-of-the-art clinical facilities.
 Our primary clinical hospitals and a recognized leader in healthcare and technology.
 It is comprised of the Baroness Erlanger Campus (adult hospital), Children's Hospital at Erlanger, Erlanger North, Erlanger Bledsoe, and Erlanger East Campus (which includes Erlanger Women's East).

-Fellowship programs include: Colon and Rectal Surgery, Minimally Invasive Gynecologic Surgery, Neuro-Interventional Surgery, Orthopaedic Trauma Surgery, Surgical Critical Care, Transitions to Practice in General Surgery, and Vascular Surgery.
+Fellowship programs include: Colon and Rectal Surgery, Hospice and Palliative Medicine, Minimally Invasive Gynecologic Surgery, Neuro-Interventional Surgery, Orthopaedic Trauma Surgery, Surgical Critical Care, Transitions to Practice in General Surgery, and Vascular Surgery.